 Please feel free to comment on any of my posts.
 You can also contact me through Twitter @grahamwnoble or the form below.

 Why the pictures?

 I only recently discovered that not everyone thinks visually, and it seems that some people actually see words when they’re thinking.
-It may be because of my visually-oriented way of thinking that I love photography.
+Well, I’ve never seen a word in my mind’s eye!
+And so it may be because of my visually-oriented way of thinking that I love photography.
 I can’t help sneaking in some of my photos to serve as visual metaphors for the various blog posts.
-All photos, unless otherwise noted, were taken by me and are subject to a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
+All photos, unless otherwise noted, were taken by me and are subject to a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.